davies420/letscode/README.md

-gave man-in-office- width 100% gave my button a color and background color color and background color to image of a man in office
+gave man-in-office- width 100% gave my button a color and background color color and background color to image of a man in office reduced labake image width to fit in the mobile design gave labake color aqua and reduced the opacity for the image